Xiangwen-Wang/BioStructNet/README.md

 Download PDB file from PDBBANK.
 Prepare the pdb files of the database by RosettaCM (https://docs.rosettacommons.org/docs/latest/application_documentation/structure_prediction/RosettaCM) or Alphafold2 (https://alphafold.ebi.ac.uk/).
-Some PDB files have been saved in 'zip' in `data/` folder

 ### Model Training and predicting